Skip to content

 Organisations should also plan for and anticipate dealing with cultural sensitivities, language barriers, accidents, illnesses, risk of petty crime, cyber security concerns and other threats, which may be heightened during the Games.

-Companies should conduct a thorough profile-specific risk assessment tailored to their organisation’s profile.
+Companies should conduct a thorough profile-specific risk assessment tailored to their organisation.
 It will be vital to take into account all pertinent security risks, including terrorism, social unrest and crime.
 Security advisories, areas to avoid, and alternative routes will all be integral in ensuring the safety of your workforce.

-Prior to the Games, employees should also receive awareness training that informs and educates them about potential risks and security measures that can be taken during the events.
+Prior to the Games, employees should also receive awareness training that informs and educates them about potential risks and security measures that can be taken.
 Awareness sessions can cover appropriate behavior, security protocols, evacuation procedures, emergency contact numbers, and the security of data while travelling, among other topics.

-In France – as opposed to sporting events such as the Qatar World Sport Tournament where the security environment was more tightly controlled – the likelihood of spontaneous outbreaks of unrest, rallies or hooliganism is greater.
+In France, as opposed to sporting events such as the Qatar World Sport Tournament where the security environment was more tightly controlled, the likelihood of spontaneous outbreaks of unrest or protests are greater.
 Throughout the Games, therefore, your organisation will need continuous monitoring and alert services based on predetermined criteria relevant to your travellers, their locations and the events they will attend.
 Amid a diverse and varied media landscape that is increasingly susceptible to disinformation, access to reliable and timely information will thus be even more integral.

 Logistics